pankod/superplate/documentation/docs/storybook.md

 ```

 ### Styled-Components Plugins
-To use `styled-components` with `storybook` in your project, the `addons` field in `main.js` should be changed as follows and `preview.js` should be updated as follows.
+To use `styled-components` with `storybook` in your project.

+We recommend to check [styled-component documentation](styled-components.md) to integrate styled-component to your existing project and then the `addons` field in `main.js` should be changed as follows and `preview.js` should be updated as follows.

 ```js title="storybook/main.js"
   addons: [